hubmapconsortium/hra-millitome-generator/README.md

 **3d-printing the full size banana millitome - VH_M_Banana_20_Medium_Bottom.stl - requires a larger print platform (140mm x 240mm minimum)**

-Each subfolder contains the following files.
 All files are matched in size, scale and orientation to the banana 3d model.
+The 3d assets can be imported into a 3d editor where they will line up.
+For use in a UI group all items and transform/rotate them together.

+Both subfolders contain the following files.

 ### Banana_Half.stl